emptymonkey/ptrace_do/README.md

 **Can I use this on any Linux host?**

-Currently, _ptrace_do_ will only work on x86_64 Linux.
+Currently, <i>ptrace_do</i> will only work on x86_64 Linux.
 Because it uses the Linux ptrace interface to inject assembly language [syscalls](http://en.wikipedia.org/wiki/Syscall) into a target process, nothing here is portable.
 I did try to keep it as modular as possible, and I would consider porting it to another architecture if it became popular enough.

 ## Usage ##